tbhdbsys/angular-meteor-docs/client/content/tutorials/whatsapp/meteor/tutorials.whatsapp.meteor.step_05.md

 {{#template name="tutorials.whatsapp.meteor.step_05.md"}}

-Our next step is about adding the ability to create new chats.
-So far we had the chats list and the users feature, we just need to connect them.
+Our next step is about adding new chats.
+So far we have the chats list implemented and user management, we just need to connect the two.

-We will open the new chat view using Ionic’s modal dialog, so first let’s add a button that opens this dialog to the chats list:
+We will open the new chat view using `Ionic`'s modal dialog, so first let's add a button that opens this dialog to the chats list:

-{{> DiffBox tutorialName="whatsapp-meteor-tutorial" step="5.0"}}
+{{> DiffBox tutorialName="whatsapp-meteor-tutorial" step="5.1"}}

 This button calls a controller method, which we will implement now in the controller:

-{{> DiffBox tutorialName="whatsapp-meteor-tutorial" step="5.1"}}

-Note that we first create the modal dialog with a template, and then later we open it in the button function.

-Now let’s add the view of this modal dialog, which is just a list of users:

 {{> DiffBox tutorialName="whatsapp-meteor-tutorial" step="5.2"}}

-And in order to open this modal, we will create a service that takes care of that:
+Note that we first create the modal dialog with a template, and later on we will implement the logic of showing it on screen.

+Now let's add the view of this modal dialog, which is just a list of users:

 {{> DiffBox tutorialName="whatsapp-meteor-tutorial" step="5.3"}}

+And in order to open this modal, we will create a service that takes care of it:

 {{> DiffBox tutorialName="whatsapp-meteor-tutorial" step="5.4"}}

+{{> DiffBox tutorialName="whatsapp-meteor-tutorial" step="5.5"}}

 And now we will add the controller of this view, and use the `NewChat` service:

-{{> DiffBox tutorialName="whatsapp-meteor-tutorial" step="5.5"}}

 {{> DiffBox tutorialName="whatsapp-meteor-tutorial" step="5.6"}}

-It includes the Users collection and a function for creating a new chat.
-This function is not yet implemented in the server, so let’s create it:

 {{> DiffBox tutorialName="whatsapp-meteor-tutorial" step="5.7"}}

+It includes the users collection and a function for creating a new chat.
+This function is not yet implemented in the server, so let's create it:

+{{> DiffBox tutorialName="whatsapp-meteor-tutorial" step="5.8"}}

 We will also rewrite the logic of `removeChat()` function in the `ChatsCtrl` and we will call a server method instead (which will be explained why further in this tutorial):

-{{> DiffBox tutorialName="whatsapp-meteor-tutorial" step="5.8"}}
+{{> DiffBox tutorialName="whatsapp-meteor-tutorial" step="5.9"}}

 And we will implement the method on the server:

-{{> DiffBox tutorialName="whatsapp-meteor-tutorial" step="5.9"}}

-The next messages won’t include the username, only the user id, so we need to change the logic of username display.
-We will add a filter that fetches the user object from the Users collection according to the `userId` property of the chat object:

 {{> DiffBox tutorialName="whatsapp-meteor-tutorial" step="5.10"}}

+The next messages won't include the username, only the user id, so we need to change the logic of username display.
+We will add a filter that fetches the user object from the users collection according to the `userId` property of the chat object:

 {{> DiffBox tutorialName="whatsapp-meteor-tutorial" step="5.11"}}

-And we will also create the same logic for fetching the user’s image:

 {{> DiffBox tutorialName="whatsapp-meteor-tutorial" step="5.12"}}

+And we will also create the same logic for fetching the user's image:

 {{> DiffBox tutorialName="whatsapp-meteor-tutorial" step="5.13"}}

+{{> DiffBox tutorialName="whatsapp-meteor-tutorial" step="5.14"}}

 And we will add the usage of this filter in the chats list: